SuitlessStan/User-Dashboard/README.md

 - **User Profile**: Shows detailed information about a selected user.
 - **User Activities**: Displays a list of posts created by the selected user.
 - **Navigation**: Includes "Next" and "Previous" buttons to navigate between user details.
-- **Responsive Design**: Styled with Tailwind CSS for a mobile-friendly layout.
+- **Responsive Design**: Styled with CSS for a mobile-friendly layout.
 - **Error Handling and Loading States**: Provides visual feedback during data fetching.

 ---